-The Health Sciences Library has been an integral part of Gundersen for more than 45 years.
+We have a Health Sciences Library.
 The library's collection contains approximately 2600 online journal titles and 3,200 textbooks.
-Electronic resources, including ClinicalKey, AccessMedicine, and UpToDate, are available via Gundersen's intranet.
+Electronic resources, including ClinicalKey, AccessMedicine, and UpToDate, are available via our intranet.
 You have 24/7/365 access to the main library area by use of your identification badge.